 The use of message boards, email, and the web for classroom education.
 Learning can occur both online and offline and allows students to learn at their own pace.

 Blended learning is the incorporation of technology into the learning environment, which can occur both online and offline.
-Hybrid learning is using the tools from all learning styles to create the best learning environment for students.
+Hybrid learning uses the tools from all learning styles to create the best learning environment for students.
 The main difference is that blended learning combines online and offline learning, while hybrid chooses the best option based on the specific situation.

 Course Management System